 Bloomscape came up a few times in the comments of Em’s post and with good reason: it’s an incredible resource.
 They have a broader selection with plants of all sizes (I have my eye on this XL tree, which they label as “perfect for beginners”) and also offer up bundles of herbs alongside tomato and pepper plants if you’re looking for an easy entry to the urban gardening game.
 Orders over $50 ship free!
 (They also have a few offerings available over on the West Elm website.)

 AH, Terrain.
 The literal Anthropologie of plant sites.
 This one’s more for the true, die-hard gardeners or backyard owners — you can grab a plant, sure, but what you REALLY wanna do on this site is poke around and look at the beautiful watering cans.
 And the beautiful chiminea.
 And the beautiful garden aprons.
 Ugh.
 In my next life, I want to be reborn as the type of person who needs a garden apron, instead of the type of person who accidentally forgets to water the tree I sit next to every day.
-BUT ANYWAY, they’re having a 25% off sale this weekend, so this is a great Mother’s Day pick if you have a mom with a green thumb!
+BUT ANYWAY, this is a great Mother’s Day pick if you have a mom with a green thumb!

 Leon & George (and Williams Sonoma)